Quick version: these are the best gifts for nurses after delivering your baby (or babies!).

 Seriously, PENS!
 Nurses love good pens.
 We hoard them like squirrels.
 And these are the very BEST pens in the entire world.
 I've been using them since nursing school and they're my absolute favorite.
 They're so good, Corrine's doctor even took one!

 Most hospitals require nurses to wear a specific color of scrubs, so socks are one of the few ways we get to express ourselves.
 So most of us really, really love socks.
 Like, a lot.
-Stance socks are totes amazing and super super cute!
+Corrine has loved adidas socks for years now, and these crew socks will help your nurses who are on their feet for hours to be a little more comfy!!
+These stance socks are also a great option.

 #3: Diet Coke